A few acres of snow: 1763 — Letter to d'Argental

 Although the quotation is not directly in it, this letter from Voltaire to Charles-Augustin de Ferriol d'Argental (date uncertain, likely around 1763) illustrates Voltaire's position and actions about the matter:

 Will the government not forgive me for having said that the English took Canada, which I had, incidentally, offered, four years ago, to sell to the English, which would have ended everything, and which Mr Pitt's brother had proposed to me.

 Modern usage

 The phrase continues to be referenced in the modern era.
-Canadian poet Louis-Honoré Fréchette paid himself a revenge on Voltaire in his poem "Sous la statue de Voltaire" ("Under the statue of Voltaire"), published in La Légende d'un Peuple (1887).
+Canadian poet Louis-Honoré Fréchette took his revenge on Voltaire in his poem "Sous la statue de Voltaire" ("Under the statue of Voltaire"), published in La Légende d'un Peuple (1887).

 Quelques arpents de neige is the title of a 1972 movie by Denis Héroux, also known by the English title The Rebels.
 "Pour quelques arpents de neige" is a 1972 song by Claude Léveillée, written for the film.

 In the 1980s, the marketers of the Quebec edition of the game Trivial Pursuit punningly named their product "Quelques arpents de pièges" (A few acres of traps).

 The name of the board game A Few Acres of Snow is derived from this phrase.
 Designed by Martin Wallace, it is about the French and British conflict over what is now Canada.